Shygois/my-first-project/README.md

-step 3: make a pull request, ping the scrum master that you made one step 4: scrum master does a code review with either the team or the person who make the PR step 5: If all is well, merge the changes
+step 3: make a pull request, ping the scrum master that you made one step 4: scrum master does a code review with either the team or the person who make the PR step 5: If all is well, merge the changes step 6: If changes are merged.
+The scrum master will then tell everyone in the group to commit whatever changes you have now to your own branch, checkout to the main branch, then do a git pull.
+(It will take the latest changes on the main branch and bring it to their local machine)

 # 1 branch per feature
 # Each person on the team should create their own branch